LBRF/TraceLab/README.md

 TraceLab is programmed in Python 2.7 using the [KLibs framework](https://github.com/a-hurst/klibs).
 It has been developed and tested on macOS (10.9 through 10.13), but should also work with minimal hassle on computers running [Ubuntu](https://www.ubuntu.com/download/desktop) or [Debian](https://www.debian.org/distrib/) Linux.

-TraceLab is not directly compatible with any version of Windows, though it may work on newer 64-bit versions of Windows 10 via the [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
+TraceLab is not directly compatible with any version of Windows, nor will it run under the [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).

 TraceLab was originally designed to run on a 24-inch touchscreen (specificaly, a [Planar PCT2485](https://www.amazon.com/Planar-PCT2485-Widescreen-Multi-Touch-Monitor/dp/B00DFB8KRQ)) at a resolution of 1920x1080.
 Although preliminary efforts have been made to make TraceLab resolution independent, some stimuli still do not scale properly when run at different resolutions, and data collection on other touch screens at different resolutions have not yet been tested.
 At present, we only recommend collecting data using a 1080p touchscreen.